iluvsoup/dart-minesweeper/README.md

-# Command-line minesweeper tool I made in Dart
+# Command-line minesweeper tool I made in Dart to practice the language

 ## Todo (plz contribute):
 Make first cell that you mine always clear a large area